risk-first/website/introduction/One-Size-Fits-No-One.md

 So following a software methodology is therefore an act of _trust_.
 But why should we place trust in any _one_ methodology, given there are so many alternatives, and they all recommend different actions?
 Should there not be more agreement between them, and if not, why not?

 In this section, we're going to have a brief look at some different software methodologies, and try to explain why they are different.
+Let's start with Waterfall.

 ## Waterfall